mastercomfig/mastercomfig/docs/customization/modules.md

 ### Snapshot Buffer

 Controls how reliable to consider the snapshots you receive from the server to apply client-side buffering/smoothing between snapshot receives.
 Also known as linear interpolation (lerp or interp).

+!!! note
-Note: mastercomfig sets this automatically per class, but setting it in your `modules.cfg` will override this behavior.
+    mastercomfig sets this automatically per class, but setting it in your `modules.cfg` will override this behavior.

 Default setting: based on which class you are currently playing.